Erasmus+ Staff Training Mobility: for Academic and Administrative Staff

 530 EUR per participant

-Beneficiaries proceeding on staff training should retain boarding cards which need to be submitted along with the Mobility Report.
+Beneficiaries proceeding on Erasmus+ Staff Training Mobility should retain boarding cards/train tickets/other travel tickets which need to be submitted along with the Mobility Report.

 Travel arrangements not directly related to the Erasmus+ Staff Training Mobility such as travel to conferences or any other visits before/after the Erasmus+ mobility will not be considered eligible.